Used (2024) Renault Captur Techno 143 HP | Good price

 Expensive

-Factor in your driving habits when making a decision about fuel types.
+Consider your driving patterns carefully when selecting a fuel type.
 Are your driving routes predominantly in urban areas or on highways and motorways?
 What is your average weekly mileage?

-On AutoUncle, the Renault Captur is exclusively offered in the SUV body style.
+The Renault Captur only exists in the SUV body type in the UK.
 SUV stands for Sport Utility Vehicle.
 Out of all the cars on the market today, this is among the most popular, and with its versatile style and higher-than-usual ride height, it’s not hard to see why.

 The Nissan Qashqai is a top choice when looking for an alternative to the Renault Captur.
-With an average sale price of £16,400 you can currently find 10,964 of these cars available for sale on AutoUncle.
+It has an average sales price of £15,198 and right now you can find 6,484 of this car for sale on AutoUncle.

-Another popular choice in this class is the Kia Sportage with 7,280 cars on the market and an average price tag of £19,998.
-The VW Tiguan comes in as the third most popular choice with an average sales price of £22,197 and 6,180 car for sale at the moment in the UK.
+The next best alternative car is the Kia Sportage with 5,923 cars currently for sale with an average sales price of £22,000.
+The VW Tiguan comes in as the third most popular choice with an average sales price of £24,999 and 5,110 car for sale at the moment in the UK.